Let’s Start a Movement

 Looking for a writer or content strategist?
 Visit my professional freelance copy writing website, view my portfolio and get in touch.

-Join me (and occasionally my cousin), as I discover the best music festivals, adrenaline pumping activities and vegan-friendly destinations around the world for frugal South Africans and everyone else!
+Join me as I discover the best music festivals, adrenaline pumping activities and vegan-friendly destinations around the world for frugal South Africans and everyone else!

 Originally from Johannesburg, I fell in love with travel in late 2013 and have been trying to figure out how to stay on the road ever since.